arizonatribe/nodevana/README.md

 # Dependencies

-Docker and Docker-Compose are required to run this application, which are packaged together for Mac and Windows users into a homebrew package and [Docker Toolbox](https://www.docker.com/products/docker-toolbox) (respectively), for Linux users, follow the instructions for installing  the [Docker Engine](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/).
+Docker and Docker-Compose are required to run this application, which are packaged together [for Mac](https://www.docker.com/docker-mac) and [Windows](https://www.docker.com/docker-windows) users.
+For Linux users (unless [on Ubuntu](https://www.docker.com/docker-ubuntu)), follow the instructions for installing  the [Docker Engine](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/).

 # Building the Docker Image